dai-shi/social-cms-backend/README.md

 Notice `data` attribute is just an example.

-Object write permission is based on ownership, which means an on object can only be updated by the user who first saved.
+Object write permission is based on ownership, which means an object can only be updated by the user who first saved.

 These access control can be customized by `hasPermission` SCB option.